 Depression is desperately trying to find someone who feels the same — just to reassure yourself that you’re not alone — but not wanting to open up to people you know, so you end up watching movies and short films about characters that almost seem like they would understand.

-Depression is realizing that you smell horrible after repeatedly choosing not to bathe or brush your teeth for the past few days, so you force yourself into the tub and end up spending fourty-six minutes and eighteen seconds laying on the porcelain floor with the nozzle raining its semi-warm water over your body.
+Depression is realizing that you smell horrible after repeatedly choosing not to bathe or brush your teeth for the past few days, so you force yourself into the tub and end up spending fourty-six minutes and eighteen seconds laying on the porcelain floor with the nozzle raining its semi-warm water over your prickled skin.

-Depression is looking in the fridge every hour or so because you can feel yourself getting hungrier, but every time you decide not to eat anything you have because “what’s the point?”
+Depression is looking in the fridge every hour or so because you can feel yourself getting hungrier, but every time you decide not to eat anything you have because “what’s the int?”

 Depression is yearning to be the productive member of society you know you were supposed to grow up to be, but by the time you finally muster up the energy to print out some résumés and hand them out around town, you only find that no employer in their right mind would call back an applicant with such a large gap in work experience.